-Name, Address and Age Position(s) Held with the Fund Principal Occupation During the Past Five Years Number of Portfolios in Fund Complex Overseen by Trustee Other Directorships held by Trustee OFFICERS Andrew Dakos (58) President as of July 2018.
+Name, Address and Age Position(s) Held with the Fund Term of Office and Length of Time Served Principal Occupation During the Past Five Years Number of Portfolios in Fund Complex Overseen by Trustee Other Directorships held by Trustee Ben Harris (56) 1 year; Since 2018 Chairman of Hormel Harris Investments, LLC; Principal of NBC Bancshares, LLC; Chief Executive Officer of Crossroads Capital, Inc.; Administrator of Crossroads Liquidating Trust.
+2 Director, Special Opportunities Fund, Inc. OFFICERS Andrew Dakos (58) President as of July 2018.
 1 year; Since 2018 Partner - Bulldog Investors, LLP; Partner - Ryan Heritage, LLP; Principal of the former general partner of several privat investment partnerships in the Bulldog Investors group of fund n/a Thomas Antonucci (55) Treasurer as of July 2018.
 1 year; Since 2018 Director of Operations of Bulldog Investors, LLP. n/a n/a Phillip Goldstein (79) Secretary as of July 2018.
 1 year; Since 2018 Partner - Bulldog Investors, LLP; Partner - Ryan Heritage, LLP; Principal of the former general partner of several privat investment partnerships in the Bulldog Investors group of fund n/a Stephanie Darling (54) Chief Compliance Officer as of July 2018.
-1 year; Since 2018 General Counsel and Chief Compliance Officer of Bulldog Investors, LLP; Chief Compliance Officer of Ryan Heritage, LLP, Swiss Helvetia Fund, Special Opportunities Fund and Mexico Equity and Income Fund Principal, the Law Office of Stephanie Darling; Editor-In-Chi The Investment Lawyer. , n/a
+1 year; Since 2018 General Counsel and Chief Compliance Officer of Bulldog Investors, LLP; Chief Compliance Officer of Ryan Heritage, LLP, Total Return Securities Fund, Special Opportunities Fund and Mexico Equity and Income Fund Principal, the Law Office of Stephanie Darling; Editor-In-Chie The Investment Lawyer. , n/a

-\ The address for all trustees and officers is c/o High Income Securities Fund, 615 East Michigan Street, Milwaukee, WI 53202.

-- \\ The Fund Complex is comprised of only the Fund. - \\\ Messrs.
-Dakos, Goldstein, Antonucci and Ms. Darling are each considered an "interested person" of the Fund within the meaning of the 1940 Act because of their positions as officers of the Fund.
+- \ The address for all trustees and officers is c/o High Income Securities Fund, 615 East Michigan Street, Milwaukee, WI 53202. - \\ The Fund Complex is comprised of the Fund, Special Opportunities Fund, Inc., and Total Return Securities Fund. - \\\ Messrs.
+Dakos, Goldstein, Antonucci and Ms. Darling are each considered an "interested person" of the Fund within the meaning of the 1940 Act because of their affiliation with Bulldog Investors, LLP, the Adviser, and positions as officers of the Fund.
+Mr. Das is considered an "interested person" of the Fund because of his affiliation with Bulldog Investors, LLP, the Adviser.